Understanding How to Export Commercial Goods

+Wondering how to export commercial goods?
 To begin exporting goods from Canada, you’ll need to add an import/export number to your regular business number.
-Please visit our Legal Requirements—Starting section for information on how to open a business in BC and how to add an import/export number.
+Please visit our Starting a Business section for information on how to open a business in BC and how to add an import/export number.

 You might also be required to obtain permits or licences, or follow specific government regulations, to export certain products.
-See Canada Border Services Agency’s Step by Step Guide for Exporting to determine what regulations you need to be aware of.
+See Canada Border Services Agency website to determine what regulations you need to be aware of.

 Are You Ready to Export?

 An important question to ask is “Are we ready to export?”
 It’s not simply enough to want to sell your products internationally; you should also be prepared for this new business venture.